cloudera/observability/cod/scripts/README.md

 ## Consider the following when enabling Grafana for COD

 1. Grafana server upgrade: COD focuses on utilizing the existing version to meet the requirements and the upgrade of the Grafana server is not within the scope of this solution.
 2. Manual dashboard updates: You must explicitly download the updated dashboards from the [Cloudera github observability repository](https://github.com/cloudera/observability/tree/main/cod/dashboards).
-This allows flexibility and ensures you have the most up-to-date dashboard versions whenever necessary.
+This allows ensures you have the most up-to-date dashboard versions whenever necessary.
 3. OS support: The existing solution works on Red Hat, CentOS, RHEL, and Fedora OS because of an RPM-based installation.
-That is why COD does not allow you to install Grafana with custom images having different OS.
+That is why COD does not allow you to install Grafana with custom images using a different OS.
 4. Data Lake metrics support: COD does not include the Data Lake metrics in this solution.
-Only individual COD (Data Hub) metrics appear in the Grafana dashboard.
+Only individual COD (Data Hub) metrics appear in the Grafana dashboards.
 5. HA Knox support: Currently, COD only supports a single Gateway host with a single Knox Gateway.
 6. Foursquare plugin support: The Cloudera Manager foursquare datasource plugin does not support sending alerts.
 That is why alerts cannot be created on HBase, HDFS, and ZooKeeper dashboard panels.